 After PhD, I worked at the Zurich IBM Research Lab.
-In Fall 2007, I joined the faculty in the CS department at U. of Virginia in Charlottesville.
-I was promoted to Associate professor (tenure) in 2013.
-In 2016, I moved to Northeastern University, and was finally promoted to Professor in 2021.
-(Hint: If you move to a new university near your promotion boundary, I suggest negotiating on this point to avoid delays.)
+In Fall 2007, I joined the faculty in the CS department at U. of Virginia in picturesque Charlottesville.
+I was promoted to Associate professor (tenured) in 2013.
+In 2016, I moved to Northeastern University and was then promoted to full Professor.

-I’ve received the NSF Career award, the Microsoft Faculty Fellowship Award, the FEST fellowship, an Amazon Research award, an SAIC research award, a Jacobs Future of Money research prize, a Google Faculty Research Award, and the 2016 U of Virginia Professor of the year award by the student ACM chapter.
+I’ve received a small number of awards, including most notably the NSF Career award, the Microsoft Faculty Fellowship Award, a University of Virginia Professor of the Year award by the student ACM chapter.

 I have three children with my partner and acclaimed architectural historian Cammy Brothers.